mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 -----------------------------------------------------
 <br>
 * You can stop Nemo Show Hidden Files closing/restarting & Workspace Max Number Limiting by typing this in terminal:# killall dbus-monitor<br>
-* If you don't want the max workspaces limit and Nemo disable hidden files, comment out the last line in z_login.sh<br><br>
+* If you don't want the max workspaces limit and Nemo disable hidden files, comment out the last line in z_login.sh<br>
-To Change The MAX Number Of Workspaces A User May Create<br>
+* To Change The MAX Number Of Workspaces A User May Create<br>
 <br>
 Set the value in z_login.sh by changing both the numbers under this line (4 is default):<br>
 ############ SET MAX NUMBER OF WORKSPACES HERE ###############<br>